 You can create a sub-account by using the password feature in the update groups.

-To create a sub-account go to “Manage Groups“ under the “Hosts / Redirects” section on the site.
-Click on “Add A Group“ to create a new group and name it, (in our example “100Washington”).
+To create a sub-account go to “DNS Records“ under the “My Services” section on the site.
+Click on “Manage Groups”.
+To create a new group, click “Add A Group” and name it, (in our example “Group1″).

 Click on “Set Password“.